-GRED 555 - @Classroom Management/Leadership: Middle/Secondary School (3) This course is designed to develop the skills necessary to manage student behaviors in the classroom.
+GRED 555 Classroom Management/Leadership: Middle/Secondary School (3) This course is designed to develop the skills necessary to manage student behaviors in the classroom.
 The focus will be on effective practices and techniques for behavior management and discipline.
 Participants will be provided opportunities to practice different approaches through various activities.
 Current issues and problems will be discussed.
-Secondary Students only.
+Secondary Education students only.

-GRED 556 - @Reading in Middle/Secondary School (3) Explores the skills, strategies, and diverse text structures for reading across the disciplines.
-Application of teaching methods in the Secondary Education curriculum to support reading development of native English speakers and students who are English language learners.
-Includes practicum experience as needed to meet program requirements.
-Spring and Summer.
+GRED 556 Reading and Literacy in Middle and Secondary School I (3) Teaching literacy skills in reading, writing, speaking, listening and study skills in regular secondary school content areas to native English speakers and students who are English language learners.
+Includes practicum experience.
+Offered summer.